-Review of BMP: City staff conducted in-person training for City Schools and Harrisonburg Electric Commission staff, and online training for Parks and Recreation and Public Utilities staff.
-All staff completed the main stormwater good housekeeping and illicit discharge detection training, relevant Parks and Recreation and Public Utilities staff completed additional SWPPP training.
+Review of BMP: City staff conducted online training for Police, Fire, Community Development, Transit, and Public Works staff.
+All staff completed the main stormwater good housekeeping and illicit discharge detection training.

 Program Plan Revisions: Program Plan changes are not needed at this time.